RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation

 \section{Conclusion}

-In this paper we presented RUR53, the mobile manipulator robot that we developed in order to face Challenge 2 and the Grand Challenge of 2017 MBZIRC.
-The robot had to navigate inside an arena, reach a panel, recognize a wrench on it, pick it up and use it in order to operate on a valve stem located on the panel itself.
-The paper detailed both the hardware and software architectures that we developed in order to let the robot achieve the assigned task both in an autonomous and in a manual mode.
-An evaluation of its performances is also included.
+This paper presented RUR53, a UGV able to autonomously navigate outdoors, recognize work tools, and perform manipulation tasks.
+RUR53 was tailored to face Challenge 2 of MBZIRC 2017, which asked a UGV to autonomously navigate within an arena, identify and reach a panel, recognize and manipulate a wrench located on it and use this wrench to operate a valve stem located on the panel itself.

-Even if the autonomous perception system is characterized by good performace, the payload of the robot and its laser sensors showed some issues finding the panel and docking next to it.
-Thus, during the Gran Challenge, we utilized the teleoperation mode.
-This choice let us rank third in the Grand Challenge.